-You can email your photos and videos to terri@mnipl.org.
-You can also post them on social media.
+We would especially love it if you could take pictures or a video as you go.You can email them to julia@mnipl.org.
+You can also post on social media.
 Please tag Minnesota Interfaith Power & Light (Facebook / Twitter), and use the hashtag #solsticewater.

-We are here, separately but together, because we share a commitment to bringing our full spiritual selves to the work of stopping Line 3.
+We are here, separately but together, because we share a commitment to bringing our full spiritual selves to the work of climate justice.
 As you think about what that might mean for you and how you might want to integrate elements from your own life into your solidarity action, it can be helpful to begin with some basic elements.

-For the purposes of this action, we offer you these three points of grounding: Water, Breath, and Action.
+For the purposes of this action, we offer you these three points of grounding: